Ria424/developers-animatesdk-docs/Document_object/Document330.md

 #### Description

-Method; resets the transformation matrix.
+Method; Resets the transformation matrix.
 This method is equivalent to selecting Modify>Transform >Remove Transform.

 #### Example